 Generally speaking, you can transfer as many existing balances as you want, up to the new card’s credit limit, as long as the card issuer doesn’t have any balance transfer caps in place.
 If you have a $30,000 limit on a new balance transfer card you applied for, for example, you can typically transfer up to $30,000 in debt to that card right away.

-That said, there are some card issuers that set limits on how much debt you can transfer to their cards, including Chase.
+However, there are some card issuers that set limits on how much debt you can transfer to their cards, including Chase.
 In fact, the fine print on the Chase website lays this out very clearly:

 “Balance transfer request(s) made online and/or with a Customer Service Specialist cannot exceed $15,000 within any 30-day period.”